codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 The main sections in each workflow are as follows:

-* **environment**: Contains the list of environment variables and enables to specify the version of Flutter used for building.
+* **environment**: Contains your environment variables and enables to specify the version of Flutter used for building.
 Make sure to [encrypt the values](#encrypting-sensitive-data) of variables that hold sensitive data.

         environment:
           vars:                 # Define your environment variables here